dymmond/esmerald/docs/responses.md

 ## Other responses

-There are other responses you can have that doesn't necessessarily have to be the ones provided here.
+There are other responses you can have that does not necessessarily have to be the ones provided here.
 Every case is unique and yuo might want to return directly a `string`, a `dict`, an `integer`, a `list` or whatever you want.

 ```python
 {!> ../docs_src/responses/others.py !}
 ```

-Esmerald supports good design, structure and practices but doesn't force you to follow specific rules of anything unless you want to.
+Esmerald supports good design, structure and practices but does not force you to follow specific rules of anything unless you want to.